This article describes how to configure WAN Settings on a Datto router, including IP address assignment and configuration.

 Use the Connection Type dropdown to configure the WAN interface for DHCP or a static IP setup.

 When you select DHCP, the router will automatically configure its IP address, subnet mask, and default gateway for the WAN interface.
+Routers are capable of assigning 1,022 total IP addresses.

 Manually configuring a static WAN